hdShang/arxiv-daily/docs/cs-CL/2025-08-11/papers/251113722v1-signature-vs-substance-evaluating-the-balance-of-adversarial-resista.md

 ---
 layout: default
-title: Signature vs. Substance: Evaluating the Balance of Adversarial Resistance and Linguistic Quality in Watermarking Large Language Models
+title: "Signature vs. Substance: Evaluating the Balance of Adversarial Resistance and Linguistic Quality in Watermarking Large Language Models"
 ---

 # Signature vs. Substance: Evaluating the Balance of Adversarial Resistance and Linguistic Quality in Watermarking Large Language Models